 What not to say in couples counseling?

-What is the difference between marriage counseling and couples therapy?
+What is the most common problem addressed in couples therapy?